reflectoring/reflectoring.github.io/_posts/2017-12-20-publish-snapshots-with-gradle.md

 }
 ```

-If we want to create snapshots, we want to have a version number like `1.0.1-SNAPSHOT`.
-And we don't really want to
+If you want to create snapshots, you will probably want to have a version number like `1.0.1-SNAPSHOT`.
+And you don't really want to
-manually remove and add the `-SNAPSHOT` part each time we make a release.
+manually remove and add the `-SNAPSHOT` part each time you make a release.
 So, we allow to pass in a system property
 called `snapshot`.
 If it has the value `true` Gradle automatically adds the snapshot suffix:

 ```groovy